erva/CellAdapter/README.md

 # CellAdapter

 This library simplifies RecyclerView with multiple view types.
-Also from now you would need only one RecyclerView.Adapter.
 Main points:

 * Single adapter class for all project